zhaow-de/pam-keycloak-oidc/README.md

 ## Why golang?

 The logic of this application is simple:
-1. Captures the PAM authentication request.
+1. Capture the PAM authentication request.
 When it arrives, issue a request to OAuth2 IdP with grant_type `password`
 2. Decode and validate the received `access_token` (a JWT token), and check the roles the user has
 3. If the user has the pre-defined role for VPN, accept the PAM request, otherwise, reject it.

-In principle any mainstream programming language can do the job, including Python and JavaScript/TypeScript which are highly popular and adopted.
+In principle, any mainstream programming language can do the job, including Python and JavaScript/TypeScript which are highly popular and adopted.
 However, PAM authentication module is too close to Linux OS, having an application requires an interpreter seems not a good fit with this particular deployment scenario.

 Ansi C or C++ is the default choice for Linux, but the OAuth2 or OpenID Connect support is probably too low level.
 Rust and Go could be the second-tier candidates.
 Rust is stroke through as the default AWS CodeBuild image does not have the compiler and package manager built-in.
 Go was chosen as the programming language for this application.